-Rebecca is excited to partner with her clients on his/her/their healing journey while offering listening ears, empathy, and a safe space.
-She is hopeful that her clients experience a sense of peace—almost like taking in a breath of fresh air, feeling less lonely or stuck, feeling more heard, or feeling a sense of balance due to positive transformation and growth from deeper insight and/or skills in their lives and relationships.
+Rebecca is excited to partner with her clients on their healing journey while offering listening ears, empathy, and a safe space.
+She is hopeful that her clients experience a sense of peace, almost like taking in a breath of fresh air, feel less lonely or stuck, feel more heard, or feel a sense of balance due to positive transformation and growth from deeper insight and/or skills in their lives and relationships.
 Collaborating with her client, Rebecca likes to explore current deeper themes/patterns, provide helpful tools to facilitate the journey, and/or make connections with the client’s past experiences.
-She believes our past experiences have powerful influence on our present feelings, thoughts, and stories we tell about others, the world, and ourselves.
+She believes our past experiences have a powerful influence on our present feelings, thoughts, and stories we tell about others, the world, and ourselves.
 Growing up in South America as a Korean American, Rebecca encountered people from diverse cultures.
 This has fostered a curiosity and love for different people groups.
 Hence, her style is one of curiosity, empathy, and openness.
-Some of her professional experiences has been supporting couples to better navigate the beauty and hardships of being in committed relationship through better communication and more connection; helping individuals who are struggling with anxiety, depression, phobias, stress, self-esteem issues, anger management, grief, addiction, and transgender issues; and working with children with special needs, as well as typically developing elementary school-aged children and their families in both school and clinical settings as they work through behavioral issues, parenting, and family conflict.
+Some of her professional experiences have been supporting couples to better navigate the beauty and hardships of being in a committed relationship through better communication and more connection; helping individuals who are struggling with anxiety, depression, phobias, stress, self-esteem issues, anger management, grief, addiction, and transgender issues; and working with children with special needs, as well as typically developing elementary school-aged children and their families in both school and clinical settings as they work through behavioral issues, parenting, and family conflict.